primalcurve/better-jamf-printer-policy/README.md

 ### How do I use it?

 Simply create a new policy, add the script, and then fill out the parameters.
-If you need help getting the pieces, check out the Docs.
+If you need help getting the pieces, check out the [Wiki](https://github.com/primalcurve/better-jamf-printer-policy/wiki).

 There are a couple of things you will need besides the printer installation policy, but please see the Docs for information on that.